AEKEYS/RepData_PeerAssessment2/README.md

 ##RESULTS

-The most deadly weather events were determined by examining the total number of dead and injured from 1996 to 2011.
-Earlier events were discarded, because NOAA did not reliably record all event types prior 1996, according to visual inspection of the plotted event types over time.
+The most hazardous weather events were determined by examining the total number of dead and injured from 1996 to 2011.
+Earlier events were discarded, since NOAA did not reliably record all event types prior 1996, according to visual inspection of the plotted event types over time.

-* Tornadoes, followed by excessive heat and high wind, have been the most deadly in terms of the total number of deaths and injuries.
+* Tornadoes, followed by excessive heat and high wind, have been the most hazardous in terms of the total number of deaths and injuries.
 Excessive heat, however, has caused more deaths than tornadoes.